FoxyFoxy0610/Test/README.md

 # Test
-This is just the file for testing the function of Github.
+This is just the file for testing the function of GitHub.